Last Updated on March 19, 2021 by Julia Wilson

 Cats with underlying medical conditions or disabilities

-Cats who are positive to feline immunodeficiency virus (FIV), blind cats, deaf cats, cats missing an eye, amputees and cats with underlying medical conditions are typically passed over for the young and the healthy.
+Cats who are positive for feline immunodeficiency virus (FIV), blind cats, deaf cats, cats missing an eye, amputees and cats with underlying medical conditions are typically passed over for the young and the healthy.

 Not every cat will fit the perfect profile of what is expected of a cat, but they are just as worthy of love and care.
 Many of these cats are high on the list for euthanasia or wallow in shelters while the younger and fitter find homes.